tbrowder/nwflug/Computer-Tech-NWF/computech18/my-presentations/src/3-foss-resume.md

 - submitting a pull request (PR)

-- reviewing and merging PR's
+- reviewing and merging PR's (pull request)

 - preparing a release